Skip to main content

 FAQ

-How long is Journey data retained?
+How long is Journey analytics data retained?

 What do high bounce or failure rates mean?